-Your body has to work harder when running on sand, because it’s uneven and unpredictable nature means your muscles, tendons, and ligaments use up more energy to keep you stable on your feet.
+Your body has to work harder when running on sand because its uneven and unpredictable nature means your muscles use more energy to keep you stable on your feet.

 Whether you are wearing barefoot shoes or running without shoes, running on the beach can strengthen your arches and ankles.
 Because you are working harder to keep your balance on an unstable surface, it’s often also a better core workout than running on other surfaces.

 If you suffer from plantar fasciitis, chronic ankle sprains, or Achilles tendonitis, running barefoot on the beach or in shoes that don’t offer enough support can cause the pain to worsen.

 But if you choose the right pair of shoes, you can still get a good run on the beach without pain.